 If so, it may be time to become a translator!

-This job is ideal because just like writing and digital marketing, it’s easy to freelance or work remote with an agency.
-With it, you can finally achieve location independence and make money while traveling the world, just like Daniel and I have been able to do for the past four years.
+This job is ideal because just like freelance writing or digital marketing, it’s easy to freelance or work remote with an agency.
+When you become a translator you can finally achieve location independence and make money while traveling the world, just like Daniel and I have been able to do for the past four years.